 iii.
-Plans to allow adoption of the stereo video systems for ongoing monitoring:-

-Australia advised at CCSBT20 that it would not be implementing the technology until it is costeffective and does not pose an excessive regulatory and financial burden on industry, such as through the development of an automated solution.
+Plans to allow adoption of the stereo video systems for ongoing monitoring:-Australia advised at CCSBT20 that it would implement stereo video technology when it is costeffective and does not pose an excessive regulatory and financial burden on industry, such as

-(d) For "b" and "c" above, describe the process used for completing, validating4 and collecting the relevant CCSBT CDS documents (Farm Stocking Form, Farm Transfer Form):-
+(d) For "b" and "c" above, describe the process used for completing, validating and collecting the relevant CCSBT CDS documents (Farm Stocking Form, Farm Transfer Form):-

-Effective 1 January 2010, no SBT may be accepted for domestic sale, export or import, without the verified CCSBT CDS documentation.
 Copies of all documents issued and received by Australia are compiled in an electronic database.
 This is an effective auditing mechanism which allows AFMA to analyse, identify discrepancies, reconcile and report all CCSBT CDS documents submitted by Australia.
 These documents are provided to the CCSBT Secretariat on a quarterly basis.
 All documents required to be submitted by SFR holders in the SBTF are legislative instruments and include the requirements of the CCSBT CDS.
-These documents are specified in the conditions placed on SFRs (Attachment 3).
+These documents are specified in the conditions placed on SFRs.